 9. Interim Rent Can be Applied For the Gap Between the End of the Old Lease and Start of the New Lease

-This interim rent application is to the court, and will often be driven by the tenant or landlord who will benefit from a sensible adjustment to the rent in this interim period.
+This interim rent application is to the court.
+The tenant or landlord will often drive it, who will benefit from a sensible adjustment to the rent in this interim period.

-Check out details here on this Interim Rent, including the application and appropriate dates involved.
+Check out details on this Interim Rent, including the application and appropriate dates involved.

 10. Remember the Money Involved in Terms of Compensation and Costs